roniemartinez/dude/docs/basic_usage.md

     3. You can specify your Python algorithm here.
     4. Return a dictionary.
 This can contain an arbitrary amount of key-value pairs.

-The example handler below extracts the text content of any element that matches the selector `css=.title`.
+The example handler below extracts the text content of any element that matches the CSS selector `.title`.

 === "Python"